 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-In the Federal Circuit Court evidence can be given orally or by affidavit or statement.
+In the Federal Circuit and Family Court of Australia evidence can be given orally or by affidavit or statement.
 Usually, the affidavit or statement has already been filed.
 On the day of the hearing, the witness may be asked to swear or affirm that the contents of their affidavit is true.
 They will then be questioned by the other party (called 'cross examination').
-In cases using the small claims procedures, the judge:
+In cases using the small claims procedures, the Judge: